 A study of Judaica from the Jewish commonwealth, through medieval and modern times.
 Attention will be given to the origins of American Judaism, and the role of Judaism in the contemporary scene; and the historic origins and development of Judaism in the ancient Near East.
-Prerequisite: World Civilization I (HP 2013) or The Modern World, 1500-present (HP 1533) and Historical Methods (HP 2112) OR permission of the instructor.
+Prerequisite: World Civilization I (HP 2013) or Modern World (HP 1533) and Historical Methods (HP 2112) OR permission of the instructor.